-What are the main data sources and what is their availability and quality?
+What are the main data sources related to the policy priorities and what is their availability?

 Depending on the priority, this could include:

-- Emissions inventories (air, water, greenhouse gases, solid wastes, hazardous wastes) - Water statistics (abstraction and use) - Energy statistics (supply and use) - Waste statistics (generation and disposition) - Environmental statistics (for example, land cover; land use; air quality; water quality; access to water, sanitation and energy; participation in multilateral environmental agreements and environmental conventions) - National accounts (natural resource inputs; expenditures on environmental protection; environmental taxes) - International trade statistics (transborder flows of natural resources, environmental goods and services, solid wastes) - Business statistics (expenditures on environmental protection; environmental goods and services sector) - Government finance statistics (expenditures on environmental protection; environmental taxes and subsidies) - Other (e.g., administrative data, specific household or business surveys)
+- Emissions inventories (air, water, greenhouse gases, solid wastes, hazardous wastes) - Water statistics (abstraction and use) - Energy statistics (supply and use) - Waste statistics (generation and disposition) - Natural resource statistics - Land and geospatial statistics (incl land cover; land use statistics) - Other Environment statistics (for example, air quality; water quality; access to water, sanitation and energy; participation in multilateral environmental agreements and environmental conventions) - National accounts (natural resource inputs; expenditures on environmental protection; environmental taxes) - International trade statistics (transborder flows of natural resources, environmental goods and services, solid wastes) - Business statistics (expenditures on environmental protection; environmental goods and services sector) - Government finance statistics (expenditures on environmental protection; environmental taxes and subsidies) - Other economic statistics (e.g., administrative data, specific household or business surveys)

 Describe any key documents or research initiatives that are related to the priority sources identified.
+Provide as much detail as possible for example in terms of when data have been released, their frequency, data owner/producer.